System Boot

 Identity Formation Systems

-Identity is not a feeling — it is a structure.
-This domain covers the mechanisms by which a person becomes legible to themselves and to other people: the stance they hold, the persona they perform, the posture they default to, and the discipline of updating the self-model without losing continuity.
+Identity is not a feeling — it's a structure.
+This domain covers how a person becomes legible to themselves and others: the stance they hold, the persona they perform, the posture they default to, and the discipline of updating the self-model without losing continuity.

 02 — Domain